1. MISSION STATEMENT.

 4. WHAT THE MUSEUM WILL COLLECT.

-The key themes are the Vietnam Veteran experience in Vietnam broken down into the major phases of Australian involvement on the ground (Army, Navy and Air Force) over the period 1962 – 1975.
+The key themes are the Vietnam Veteran experiences in Vietnam broken down into the major phases of Australian involvement on the ground (Army, Navy and Air Force) over the period 1962 – 1975.
+Central to our Museum is the experience of Vietnam Veterans;

 The collection covers items which are specifically Australian on the whole but determined by their use in Australia and in Vietnam.